 Straws made of rye were utilized in history by beer drinkers to filter out fermented particles.
 They were thin and resemble our hot beverage straws today.
 Natural drinking straws were used in many cultures until paper straws became produced.
 Paper straws were the start to disposable straws.
 After about 30 years of making paper straws, production material shifted to almost entirely plastic which is more durable.
 Today there is paper, plastic, candy, cereal, metal, glass, and bamboo straws.

 Straws can be seen as a more sanitary approach to drinking as opposed to putting lips on the rim of bottles and cans which frequent an unknown amount of human contact.
 Straws offer convenience, by either by keeping one from tipping a glass to get to the bottom or by bringing the drink closer to one’s mouth with minimal effort.
 Deferring cold liquid from sensitive teeth or certain areas of the mouth is also a benefit.

 There are some downsides to using straws too.
-Puckering your lips to sip from a straw may lead to fine lines and wrinkles around your mouth, in the same way, smoking a cigarette would.
-Drinking from a straw can cause you to bloat by sucking in extra air.
+Puckering your lips to sip from a straw may lead to fine lines and wrinkles around your mouth in the same way smoking a cigarette would.
+Also drinking from a straw can cause you to bloat by sucking in extra air.

 Plastic Straws are not Ecological

 Plastic straws are made from petroleum which creates a higher demand for oil and gas extraction and electricity to power the plastic production.
 More so, the need for gas is increased to ship materials from plastic manufacturers to straw makers and finally to get the finished product to the consumer.
 This adds up to more carbon emissions and pollution from all the industrial processes and transport that happens repeatedly due to the nature of the product being “disposable” and having to be constantly replenished.

 So What Really Happens to Disposable Plastic Straws when they are ‘Disposed’